mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 Unsupported

-MON[/TRANS]/SPECTRUM=n[/INTERPOLATE]
+MON/SPECTRUM=n[/INTERPOLATE]
 ------------------------------------

 This command was used to specify which monitor *spectrum* (not number) was to be used for normalisation during data reduction.
-If the /TRANS qualifier was present then the command only applied to the normalisation of *transmission* spectra.

 The optional /INTERPOLATE qualifier could be used to apply an interpolating rebin of the specified monitor spectrum.
 This could be useful as a means of 'smoothing' noisy monitor spectra where the normal rebin command generated 'stepped' histograms.

-Note: The current implementation will always use the same monitor to normalisation transmission and sample data i.e. the value set in *instrument.configuration.norm_monitor*.

 ..  code-block:: none